Sarah A. Biggs Shareholder

 Sarah has extensive experience in various industries with particular expertise in the medical device, nutritional product, pharmaceutical and chemical industries.
 Her clients appreciate her ability to be cost-effective, practical and focused on their goals.
 By analyzing those goals, their technology and the intellectual property landscape in their technical area, she helps them determine how best to protect their ideas, inventions and brands.
 She then helps them identify and pursue that protection that will best protect their interests, as well as helping them utilize the intellectual property assets when obtained.

 Clients rely on Sarah to provide counsel on potential risk and risk management strategies.
 This includes performing due diligence and preparing opinions related to licensing, acquisitions and potential litigation with a particular focus towards pharmaceutical compounds, nutritional formulations and sterile biological implants.

-Additionally, Sarah prepares and prosecutes domestic and foreign patent applications in a wide variety of technical areas including chemicals for printed circuit board manufacture, surface treatment chemicals, carbon dioxide gas production methods and uses, hydrogen sensors, sterile biological implants and drug screening methods.
+Additionally, Sarah prepares and prosecutes domestic and foreign patent applications in a wide variety of technical areas including pharmaceuticals, chemicals for printed circuit board manufacture, surface treatment chemicals, carbon dioxide gas production methods and uses, hydrogen sensors, sterile biological implants, material sciences and drug screening methods.
 She also prepares and prosecutes domestic and foreign trademark registration applications.

-Sarah is involved in all aspects of patent, trademark, trade dress and unfair competition litigation, including coordinating various elements of discovery, researching legal, factual and scientific issues, and preparing written submissions to the Court in a variety of technical areas, such as medical devices, consumer products and computerized methods.
+Sarah has been involved in all aspects of patent, trademark, trade dress and unfair competition litigation, including coordinating various elements of discovery, researching legal, factual and scientific issues, and preparing written submissions to the Court in a variety of technical areas, such as medical devices, consumer products and computerized methods.